kyoung/unconf/README.md

 `make client` will compile the elm source and move the result into the appropriate static asset folder for the server.
 You'll likely end up doing this often during development.

+If you're running a Node environment, you can run `npm run elm-make` instead.

 ## Production
 unconf is currently configured to run on Heroku (if there's interest, I'll